Attorney Matthew G. Kaestner

 Long Beach's Criminal Law Specialist

-Gang cases can be won at trial.
-On March 17, 2015, Long Beach criminal lawyer Matthew Kaestner received an acquittal for client Rafael C. at trial on gang murder, attempted murder and conspiracy charges at the Foltz Justice Center.
+Gang cases can be won.
+On December 7, 2023, attorney Kaestner settled an alleged gang attempted murder for probation and time served on lesser charges.
+(P v.
+A.G., Case No. VA160864).
+On March 17, 2015, attorney Kaestner received an acquittal for client Rafael C. at trial on gang murder, attempted murder and conspiracy charges at the Foltz Justice Center.
 This followed a 2012 "not guilty" trial verdict for charges of attempted murder with gang allegations for Ernest C. Both men who were facing over 50 years to life are free men.
 (People v.
 Rafael C. Case no. BA417858-04; People v.
 Ernest C., Case no. BA371358-02).

 What follows is a brief overview of the gang statute in California and what an experienced criminal lawyer must do to defend a client charged under the gang law.

 Penal Code section 186.22(b) is the gang enhancement section that is frequently used by prosecutors.
-The charge can add time to the penalty for felonies "committed for the benefit of, at the direction of, or in association with any criminal street gang, with the specific intent to promote, further, or assist in any criminal conduct by gang members..."
+The charge can add time to the penalty for felonies "committed for the benefit of, at the direction of, or in association with a criminal street gang, with the specific intent to promote, further, or assist in criminal conduct by gang members..."
 Given this language, even persons who are not gang members can be punished under this law for committing a crime in conjunction with or to benefit other gang members.
 The gang allegation can add 5 or 10 years to some felonies or convert other crimes that wouldn't normally carry life into life cases.

 As a practical matter, however, it is not usually the added sentences that create such a great difficulty for persons charged with a gang enhancement.
 The cases are so difficult because the gang enhancement allows the government to call a "gang expert" to testify about the how gangs are the "armies of darkness."
 The "gang expert" is usually nothing more than police officer that has worked a gang beat.
 The prosecutor will use the term gang as a theme that runs throughout the entire case to explain why witnesses have changed their story, are terrified of the defendant and, in short, why they should convict the accused gang member.